vic9112/Advance_SOC/lab03 - snps_flow/README.md

 # Lab3 Synopsys Project - Cell-Based IC Design Flow

-Notice that `report.pdf` cannot not be preview on github since it is large.
+Notice that the `report.pdf` cannot be previewed on github since it is large.
 Please open it after downloading.

 ## Introduction